mattermost/docs/source/administration/command-line-tools.rst

 Mattermost 3.5 and earlier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Typing ``sudo ./platform -help`` brings up documentation for the CLI tool.
+Typing ``./platform -help`` brings up documentation for the CLI tool.
 To return the help documentation in GitLab omnibus, type

     .. code-block:: none